-This collaboration between Risk Management and key stakeholders from ensures that initiatives and risk remediation occur team wide in an atmosphere of cooperation, taking advantage of the collaboration of design expertise from the entire organization.
-We ensure that the best Qwest minds and resources are considering Agency security challenges and needs.
-With key stakeholders involved in a centrally-orchestrated strategy, Qwest has proven it is possible to drive formal processes, ensure risk awareness with key leaders and stakeholders, provide user awareness training, institute a central Cyber Incident Response Team (CIRT) process, perform business-continuity planning, and build compliance-based security into Qwest networks from the onset.
-This centrally-orchestrated strategy is also used based on clear guidance gleaned from best practices, business priorities, and technical feasibility.
+This collaboration between Risk Management and key stakeholders from partner organizations ensures that initiatives and risk remediation occur company-wide in an atmosphere of cooperation, taking advantage of the collaboration of design expertise from the entire organization and ensuring customers have the best Qwest minds and resources considering these security challenges and needs.
+With key stakeholders involved in a centrally orchestrated strategy, Qwest has proven it is possible to drive formal process, ensure risk awareness with key leaders and stakeholders, provide userawareness training, institute a central Cyber Incident Response Team (CIRT) process, perform business-continuity planning, and build compliance based security into Qwest networks from the onset.
+This centrally orchestrated strategy is also used to based on clear guidance gleaned from best practices, business priorities, and technical feasibility.

-This partnering strategy enables a centralized reporting model, including mechanisms for the design, collection, and publishing of risk-based metrics, and provides a compliance assurance read-out to highlight known risks within technology/process owner groups.
-The risk-based metrics include results of risk assessment tests, scans, and security assessments compliant with NIST SP 800-30, other applicable NIST standards, and commercially-
+Another benefit of this partnering strategy is that it enables a centralized reporting model, including mechanisms for the design, collection and publishing of risk-based metrics, and provides a compliance assurance read-out to highlight known risks within technology/process owner groups.

+The risk-based metrics include results of risk assessment tests, scans, and security assessments compliant with NIST SP 800-30, other applicable NIST standards and commercially-accepted best practices as applied to Networx-related infrastructure, Networx services and OSS systems.